 In 1998, P.L.
 105-391 (Sec.
 203) authorized and directed the Secretary of the Interior "to enter into cooperative agreements with colleges and universities, including but not limited to land grant schools, in partnership with other Federal and State agencies, to establish cooperative study units to conduct multi-disciplinary research..."
-In response and under existing cooperative agreement authorities, Interior developed a network of Cooperative Ecosystem Studies Units (CESU).
+In response and under existing cooperative agreement authorities, the Department of the Interior developed a network of Cooperative Ecosystem Studies Units (CESU).